 - Services available in English, Spanish, Portuguese, Russian, and French (not all languages are available at every site)

 - Individual and family therapy

 - Psychiatric and medication management services for program participants

 School-based clinics enable students to receive the counseling they need in the familiar setting of their school.
 We help students address mental health needs so that they can improve functioning in school, at home, socially, and in life.
 Children and adolescents who are not in one of our partner schools can receive services at one of our mental health clinics in New Rochelle or Mount Vernon.
 Email us to see if your school is a partner.

 Supported education advocates for and provides counseling and support services to Westchester college students who have mental illness.
-Supported education helps ensure that the students can remain in college and achieve success throughout the course of their academic career.
-Learn more about supported education here.
+Learn more under our Rehabilitative Services.

 In the case of an emergency please call 911 or report to the nearest emergency room.

 Learn about our Foundations in Feelings program for child care centers and preschools in need of a consultation for children with challenging behaviors.

 Learn about our PROS (Personalized-Recovery Oriented Services) for adults with severe mental illness.